 Residents spend the initial 12 months in surgical, emergency and critical care and anesthesia training.
 After this initial training, the program provides progressive education in otolaryngology for 48 months, inclusive of vacation time.

-Residents train at Los Angeles County + USC Medical Center—one of the country’s largest teaching hospitals.
+Residents train at Los Angeles General Medical Center—one of the country’s largest teaching hospitals.
 Residents also greatly benefit from working at state-of-the-art private hospitals, including Keck Hospital of USC and Children’s Hospital Los Angeles.

 Benefits and Salary

 General work benefits are provided by the County of Los Angeles and are negotiated for residents by the Committee of Interns and Residents (CIR).
 Salaries compare favorably with those of other resident positions in the community.